Ontario Stockyards: Ontario Stockyards

 and Swift were sold to US-based United Stockyards in the 1930s and prompted the Government of Ontario to takeover in 1944.
 Renamed Ontario Stockyards. the site would become the largest in North America and the only government owned facility in Canada.
-Canada Packers would replace Davies and also move to the Stockyards site.
+The Canada Packers would replace Davies and also move to the Stockyards site.

-In 1960 the City of Toronto sold their abattoir to Quality Meat Packers.
+In 1960, the City of Toronto sold their abattoir to Quality Meat Packers.

 Relocation to Cookstown

 The growth of the area of West Toronto and Niagara area prompted the closure of livestock activities in the city limits.

 The original stockyard site was closed in 1993 and relocated to 3807 Highway 89 in Cookstown.
 Two cattle processors would remain on the site and have since closed due to operational issues by federal regulators.

 Quality Meats closed in 2014 and ended pork processing within the city.
 Pork processing is now found beyond the city, namely in Burlington (Fearmans), Woolwich (Conestoga) and Mitchell (Great Lakes Specialty - now turkey plant).